PixelgenTechnologies/pixelator/DEVELOPERS.md

 ## Setup the developer environment

 We recommend that you develop pixelator in a separate python virtual environment.
-There are many ways to setup a virtual environment, we recommend using conda.
+There are many ways to setup a virtual environment, we recommend using mamba.
 If you have a different way that you prefer, you can use that as well.

-Below we outline the steps you need to take to setup your development environment using conda.
+Below we outline the steps you need to take to setup your development environment using mamba.

 ### 1. Prepare and checkout the pixelator repository for Github